-- Continue to increase communication efforts through use of video on social media and City website. - Participate in social media training focusing on industry standards for government messaging. - Research and develop prospective programs that may be utilized in Happy Valley to bolster Community Safety (Lock Box program) and Parks and Recreation marketing (Marketing Brand Representatives). - Continue working with finance to initiate online dog/business/alarm licensing and permitting with Energov. - Implement the new Parks and Recreation software system called ACTIVE Net allowing residents to create a profile portal, register for classes, camps and make park reservations and sports field reservations. - Enhance recreation programming and continue building programming for youth, adults, and seniors in the City. - Build Meals on Wheels fundraising opportunities and increase brand recognition through communication.
+- Continue to increase communication efforts through use of video on social media and City website. - Participate in social media training focusing on industry standards for government messaging. - Research and develop prospective programs that may be utilized in Happy Valley to bolster Community Safety (Lock Box program) and Parks and Recreation marketing (Marketing Brand Representatives). - Continue working with finance to initiate online dog/business/alarm licensing and permitting with Energov. - Enhance recreation programming and continue building programming for youth, adults, and seniors in the City. - Build Meals on Wheels fundraising opportunities and increase brand recognition through communication. - Continue accepting passport applications by appointment only.